-Chap, XV.-The late Rev. Robert Lynam and the Prizes in the Church.
+Chap.
+XVI.-The Late Rev. Robert Lynam and the Prizes in the Church.

-Chap, XVI.-A Grand Mastre's Ancestral Halls; Hastings and Donnineton.- This Chapter will interest the old Leicestershire Masons, and those who remember the celebrated Earl Moira, first Marquis of Hastings, a late much-beloved Grand Master.
+Chap.
+XVI.-A Grand Master's Ancestral Halls; Hastings and Donnington.- This Chapter will interest the old Leicestershire Masons, and those who remember the collaborate Ford Moire, first Marquis of Hastings, a late much-played Grand Master.